 Carpal tunnel syndrome can be made worse if the wrist is overextended repeatedly.
-Repeated motions of your wrist contribute to swelling and compression of the median nerve.
-Problems include:
+Repeated motion of your wrist contributes to swelling and compression of the median nerve.
+This may be the result of:

 Women are three times more likely to have carpal tunnel syndrome than men.
 Carpal tunnel syndrome is most frequently diagnosed between the ages of 30 and 60.
-Certain conditions increase your risk for developing carpal tunnel syndrome, including diabetes, high blood pressure, and arthritis.
+Certain conditions increase your risk for developing it, including diabetes, high blood pressure, and arthritis.